The Co-Founder of New York's Big Gay Ice Cream on the Business of Pride Month

 Quint: The timing of Big Gay Ice Cream’s birthday and our initial success is a chain of flukes.
 I decided that once I passed the comprehensive exams for my doctoral degree, I’d take the summer off from studying and performing (I am a classically trained bassoonist) and find a “weird summer job.”
 The chance to have an ice cream truck at my disposal without any significant expense came along, and I took it.
 On our end, the recession had nothing to do with it—though it was probably linked to our initial success.
 We were a $3 treat during a time when people were looking for cheap and quality fun.

-In terms of social media, we wouldn’t have our name without Facebook (fb), and we wouldn’t have built our army of supporters without social media.
+In terms of social media, we wouldn’t have our name without Facebook (FB), and we wouldn’t have built our army of supporters without social media.
 In winter 2009, once we decided that the ice cream truck was really going to happen, I created a Facebook group to document the project.
 We had no name for the truck yet.
 I figured that eventually something would come to us, so, as a placeholder, I named the group “Big Gay Ice Cream Truck.”
 We had no intention of this becoming the name of our business, but people started joining the group.
 After a few weeks of watching strangers getting interested in whatever the “Big Gay Ice Cream Truck” was, we decided to stop trying to conceive a brand name and go with the one we accidentally created.
 Oops!

 Over the past 10 years, your business has grown from a single food truck, to brick-and-mortar locations, to a national operation.
 What do you believe is your total addressable market?
 Where do you want to take this brand ultimately?